steadywool/fedora-playbook/README.md

 You can perform partially run of playbook using tags:

-- system
+- SYSTEM
-- user
+- USER
 - packages
-- configuration
+- config
 - security
 - services
-- accounts
+- users
 - flatpak
 - dotfiles
 - gnome